St. Thomas's Anglican Church (Toronto): Liturgy

-St. Thomas's celebrates daily Low Mass and Morning & Evening Prayer.
+St. Thomas's celebrates daily Low Mass and Morning & Evening Prayer, one of the only Anglican parish churches in Toronto which offers such a schedule.
 Low Mass is celebrated in the Lady Chapel at 12:15 pm on Monday, Wednesday and Friday, at 5:30 pm on Tuesday and Thursday, and at 10:00 am on Saturday.
 Morning Prayer is said in the chancel from Monday to Friday at 8:30 am, and on Saturday at 9:30 am.
 Evening Prayer is said in the chancel as well from Monday to Friday at 5:00 pm.
+The church is open for private prayer daily from early in the morning to closing.